These Starbucks chai mocha hot cocoa bombs are my latest obsession. They are creamy, dreamy, and decidedly the best treat ever.

 - Harry Potter Hot Cocoa Bombs – So cool and perfect for halloween or just fall in general, these little cocoa bombs feature Hedwig the owl!!

-- Raspberry White Chocolate Hot Cocoa Bombs – White chocolate, raspberries and a fun creamy flavor you’ll love.
+- Raspberry White Chocolate Hot Cocoa Bombs – White chocolate, raspberries, and a creamy flavor you’ll love.
 This is honestly one of my favorite combinations.

-- Peppermint Hot Cocoa Bombs – One of the first hot cocoa bombs I ever made and I’m still in love after all this time!
-LOL!
+- Peppermint Hot Cocoa Bombs – One of the first hot cocoa bombs I ever made and I’m still in love after all this time.

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite winter recipes board on Pinterest.
+Please share it on Facebook or save it to your favorite winter recipes pin board.